 Adding \eqref{eq:p12}, \eqref{eq:s12}, \eqref{eq:u12}, and \eqref{eq:t12} we find

 But $|C| + |D| \geq 10k - 7$ by assumption, a contradiction. \end{proof}

 The theorem from the introduction is now easy to prove:

-\begin{proof}[Proof of Theorem \ref{thm:mainresintro}] Let $l$ be the number of elements of $N$ that is either a loop or coloop.
-By Lemma \ref{lem:connectedminor}, $M$ has a minor $N'$ such that $N'$ has $N$ as minor, $N'$ has no loops and no coloops, and $|E(N')| \leq |E(N)| + l$.
+\begin{proof}[Proof of Theorem \ref{thm:mainresintro}] Let $l$ be the number of elements of $N$ each of which is neither a loop nor a coloop.
+By Lemma \ref{lem:connectedminor}, $M$ has a minor $N'$ such that $N'$ has $N$ as a minor, $N'$ has no loops and no coloops, and $|E(N')| \leq |E(N)| + l$.
 Clearly

 The result now follows from Theorem \ref{thm:mainres} applied to $M$ and $N'$. \end{proof}